NYCPlanning/labs-factfinder-db/README.md

 The remaining scripts make use of psql, which runs on the host machine but connects to the dokku postgresql instance.
 In order to connect, two environment variables must be set:

 `$PGPASSWORD` - the password that `dokku-postgres` created for the database.

 `$PGIPADDRESS` - the local IP address of the postgresql container.

+`$PGDATABASE` - the database name (not to be confused with the dokku-postgres container name)

 Find these by running `dokku postgres:info factfinder`, and set them in the local environment.